snple/slim/docs/tutorial.md

-# Tengo Language Syntax
+# slim Language Syntax

-Tengo's syntax is designed to be familiar to Go developers while being a bit simpler and more streamlined.
+slim's syntax is designed to be familiar to Go developers while being a bit simpler and more streamlined.

-**You can test the Tengo code in online [Playground](https://tengolang.com).**
+**You can test the slim code in online [Playground](https://slimlang.com).**

 ## Values and Value Types

-In Tengo, everything is a value, and, all values are associated with a type.
+In slim, everything is a value, and, all values are associated with a type.

 ```golang
 19 + 84               // int values